You want backups. You don’t want headaches. AWS has a tool for that: EC2 Lifecycle Manager.

 Value: True

-- Go to EC2 → Lifecycle Manager (or search “Lifecycle Manager” in AWS Console).
+- Go to EC2 → Lifecycle Manager (or just search “Lifecycle Manager”).

 - Click Create Lifecycle Policy.